Mšec: Etymology

-The name is derived from the Czech word mšec (diminutive from mech), meaning "small moss".
+The name is derived from the Czech word mšec (diminutive from mech), meaning 'small moss'.

 Geography

 Mšec is located about 15 km northwest of Kladno and 34 km northwest of Prague.
 It lies in the Džbán range.
+The highest point is at 466 m above sea level.
 The Loděnice River flows through the southern part of the territory and supplies a system of several fishponds there.

 History

 The first written mention of Mšec is from 1316.
 Albrecht the Elder of Kolowrat had built here a fortress in 1361, but it was destroyed already in 1388.
 In 1548, Mšec was first referred to as a market town.
 With a short break in 1536–1538, the Kolowrat family owned Mšec until 1569.
 It was then property of the families of Mičan and Štampach.
 The greatest development occurred during the rule of Matyáš Štampach, who had built here a school in 1601 and had rebuilt the castle.

 After the Battle of White Mountain, properties of the Štampach family were confiscated.
-From 1662, Mšec was continuously owned by the House of Schwarzenberg.
+From 1662, Mšec was continuously owned by the Schwarzenberg family.